✦ Enhanced Edition

 Exodus 34:6-7 (KJ3)

-"6And Jehovah passed by before his face and called out: Jehovah!
-Jehovah God!
-Merciful and gracious, long-suffering, and abundant in goodness and truth, 7keeping mercy for thousands, forgiving iniquity and transgression and sin, and by no means will bring the guilty innocent, visiting the iniquity of fathers on sons, and on sons of sons, to the third and to the fourth generation."
+"And Jehovah passed by before his face and called out: Jehovah!
+Jehovah God, merciful and gracious, slow to anger, and great in mercy and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin..."

 Complete Ephesians 2:8:

-"For by you are , through , and this not of yourselves; it is the of God."
+"For by you are saved, through , and this not of ; it is the of God."

 Chiastic Structure